Olga Brandt-Knack: Life

 On 26 February 1920 Olga Brandt married Andreas Knack.
 It was now that her name became "Olga Brandt-Knack".
 Andreas Knack was a physician and later became director of the Asklepios Klinik Barmbek (hospital) in the city.
 It is not clear how long the marriage lasted, but it was over by 1928, which was the year in which Knack married his second wife.

 In January 1933 the National Socialists took power and lost no time in transforming Germany into a one-party dictatorship.
 With political party membership now illegal (other than membership of the National Socialist Party), she terminated her party membership.
 Olga Brandt-Knack's record as an active SPD member nevertheless led to her being classified as "politically unreliable".
-The Hamburg State Opera was terminated her employment and she was obliged to give up the dance school she was running.
+The Hamburg State Opera terminated her employment and she was obliged to give up the dance school she was running.
 She was later placed under surveillance by the security services and, on at least one occasion, briefly arrested.
 Unable to work professionally, she now, like her sister, took a job as a surgery appointments clerk till 1942.
 Between 1942 and the war's end in 1945 she moved out of the city and lived quietly with friends in the countryside.

 She rejoined the SPD in 1945.
 From 1948 she also worked as an advisor on women's issues to the Gewerkschaft Kunst (confederation of determinedly independent arts related trades unions).
 She was, in addition, one of those who re-founded The Falcons, a socialist youth organisation that had originated in 1904 but then been banned during the Hitler years.

 Between 30 October 1946 and 1 November 1953, Olga Brandt-Knack served as an SPD member of the "Hamburgische Bürgerschaft" ("Hamburg Parliament").
 After that, till 1961, she served as deputy head of the city's police authority.